SoftwareUnderstanding/inspect4py/docs/usage.md

   -r, --requirements              find the requirements of the repository.
   -html, --html_output            generates an html file of the DirJson in the
                                   output directory.
+  -cl, --call_list                generates the call list in a separate html
+                                  file.
+  -cf, --control_flow             generates the call graph for each file in a
+                                  different directory.
+  -dt, --directory_tree           captures the file directory tree from the
+                                  root path of the target repository.
+  -si, --software_invocation      generates which are the software
+                                  invocation commands to run and test the target repository.
   --help                          Show this message and exit.

 ```